 If you’re coming to Japan, this post may be helpful to you!

 A Little(ish) Backstory.

-Myself and my partner have been wanting to make the move to Japan since we were both in university.
+Jonny and I have been wanting to make the move to Japan since we were both in university.
 We graduated in 2019, so it’s been a little while!

 Trying to get our money back for this flight was DIFFICULT, to say the least.
 It took about 6 months of persistent calling and pestering from Jonny and his mum until we had anything back.

 The second time we tried to go was in January 2021 when the borders opened for such a small window.
 I did have to apply for my visa again as I was coming on a ‘Child of a National’ visa, which only allows you to get into Japan 3 months after you receive the visa, unlike the Working Holiday which allows you a whole year to come into Japan.

 Unfortunately, we missed that window in January and made the decision to wait until after a family wedding later in the year.
 We would be going to Japan on a visa that gave us a year and didn’t want to come back before that year ended if we could help it.

 The next plane ticket was booked with a less-budget airline than our original (March 2020) flight and the customer service was night and day!
 It was so easy to get through to customer service, they were happy to talk to you and made things so pain-free!

 I would definitely choose to go with a better airline if we can afford it.
 Although I’m sure you’ll agree with me that cheap flights are hard to say no to!

 The third time we tried and succeeded in coming to Japan was in October 2022.
 Instead of the original plan of coming to Japan with a Child of a National Visa, I had to come in on a Working Holiday Visa.